JNRowe/jnrowe.github.io/articles/tips/Sharing_Xresources_between_systems.rst

 With great foresight the authors of xrdb_ decided that our ``Xresources`` file should be preprocessed before it is used, the default preprocessor is ``cpp``.
 On most of our systems at work, and likely most Linux systems in general, ``cpp`` is `GNU cpp`_.
-Don't worry about the size of the manual though, the interesting features are easy to understand and use.
-Let's look at trimmed example from my configuration file:
+Don’t worry about the size of the manual though, the interesting features are easy to understand and use.
+Let’s look at trimmed example from my configuration file:

 .. code-block:: c